Planning a civil ceremony: Your questions answered

-If you live in England or Wales and are UK/EEA or Swiss nationals, then you must do this at your local register office, regardless of where your wedding venue is.
+If you live in England or Wales, then you must do this at your local register office, regardless of where your wedding venue is.
 Before you can give notice you must have established a residence at an address in England or Wales for at least 7 consecutive days immediately prior to giving notice.
 Please make sure you give notice at least 28 days before your wedding date.
-This is because by law, your register office must display your notice of intention for 28 days.
+This is because your register office must display your notice of intention for 28 days.

-If you or your partner are non UK/EEA or Swiss nationals, and are subject to immigration control in the UK, then you must both attend a designated register office in England or Wales to give notice.
-You can attend any designated register office in the country, not necessarily the nearest one to you, but you must still have established a residence at an address in England or Wales before doing so.
+If you or your partner are non-UK nationals, and are subject to immigration control in the UK, then you must both attend a designated register office in England or Wales to give notice.
+You can attend any designated register office in the country, not necessarily the nearest one to you.
+But, you must still have established a residence at an address in England or Wales before doing so.
 In some cases you may fall under the Home Office referral scheme, which could lead to the Home Office deciding to extend the notice period from 28 days to 70 days.
-If one of you is a non EEA national and is planning on entering the UK for the purposes of marriage, the Home Office do advise that you first apply for a Marriage/CP entry clearance visa from the British Consul/Embassy in the country where you live.

 4. I’ve given notice and now I’m thinking about my wedding day.
 What time should I arrive?